spryker/spryker-docs/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-storefront.md

-*Marketplace Storefront* is a web application designed for the [marketplace business model](./{{ site.version }}/marketplace-storefront.html).
-Being based on the regular Storefront, it supports all the Spryker Commerce OS features.
-Marketplace specific functionalities enable buyers to effectively browse shops, view and buy products from multiple merchants.
+*Marketplace Storefront* is a web application designed for the [marketplace business model](/docs/marketplace/user/intro-to-the-spryker-marketplace/{{ site.version }}/marketplace-concept.html).
+Based on the regular Storefront, it supports all Spryker Commerce OS features.
+Marketplace functionality enables buyers to browse for products, view and purchase them across different merchants.

 In every section of the Marketplace Storefront, products are either sorted or customers can filter them by merchants.

 ## Catalog and Search pages

-On the *Catalog* and *Search* pages, the left-side navigation menu contains the *Merchant* section.
-In this section, customers can select one or more merchants they want to view products from.
+On the *Catalog* and *Search* pages, the left-side navigation menu contains the *Merchant* filter.
+Customers can select one or more merchants from which to view products.

 ![Catalog and Search pages](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/catalog-and-search-pages.png)

 ## Product Details pages

-On the *Product Details* page, the *Sold by* section contains the product itself and the offers of all the merchants for it.
-Each entry has a price and a link to the respective [merchant's profile page](#merchant profiles).
+On the *Product Details* page, the *Sold by* section contains the [marketplace products](/docs/marketplace/user/features/{{ page.version }}/marketplace-product-feature-overview.html) and the [offers](docs/marketplace/user/features/{{ page.version }}/marketplace-product-offer-feature-overview.html) from other merchants for that product.
+Each entry has a price and a link to the respective [merchant's profile page](#merchant-profiles).

 ![Product Details page](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/product-details-page.png)

-When a customer opens a *Product Details* page, in the *Sold by* section, the product is pre-selected, and they can switch to any other offer.
-The pre-selected product is always first on the list and is followed by offers in the ascending order of price.
+In the *Sold by* section, when a customer opens a *Product Details* page, the product is pre-selected, and they can switch to any other offer.
+In the list, the pre-selected [marketplace product](/docs/marketplace/user/features/{{ page.version }}/marketplace-product-feature-overview.html) always appears first, followed by offers in ascending order of price.
 If the product is not available, but there are offers for it, the cheapest offer is pre-selected.

 The sorting of the *Sold by* section is configurable on a project level.